pablo-git8/spark-project/README.md

 3. **Access Spark Master Web UI**:
    Open your web browser and go to [http://localhost:8080](http://localhost:8080).
 You should see the Apache Spark master's web UI.

+4. **Access PostgreSQL Database:**
+   Connect to the PostgreSQL database using the credentials specified in the .env file, accessible via SQL clients or notebooks in JupyterLab.

 If you are unable to access these interfaces, consult the container logs for troubleshooting:

 ```bash